EDUCBA Logo

 AutoFilter in Excel – Example #3

-Here in this example, we are going to see the number filter, which has various filters as follows.
+In this example, we will see the number filter, which has various filters.

-Let’s consider the same sales data assuming that we need to find out the zone wise with the highest sales numbers.
+Let’s consider the same sales data assuming we need to find the zone-wise with the highest sales numbers.

 • Select the F column cell named Local.

-• Click on the drop-down box where we will get various number filters as equal, does not equal, greater than etc.
+• Click on the drop-down box to get various number filters as equal, does not equal, greater than, etc.

 AutoFilter Example 3-1

-• At the bottom, we can see the custom filter where we can apply a filter by our own choice.
+• At the bottom, we can see the custom filter, where we can apply a filter of our choice.

 • Click on the custom filter.